naham6/naham6/README.md

 ### About

-Computer Science graduate based in Bangladesh.
 I build backend systems, AI-powered pipelines and data-driven tools.
 My focus is on Python development, API integration and applied Machine Learning, turning complex requirements into clean, scalable solutions.

 ---